Aditya-rgb/Github-Actions/README.md

   - Created a `prod` branch from the `stage` branch for the final deployment.
   - Made necessary adjustments to the GitHub Actions workflow for the production environment, ensuring that it aligns with production standards.
   - Triggered the workflow by pushing changes to the `prod` branch, which included running the complete suite of tests to confirm that everything is functioning correctly.
-  - Deployed the application to the EC2 instance using the configured GitHub Actions, which automated the deployment process.
+  - The application successfully cleared the Pytest tests and the code base was deployed to the EC2 instance again using the configured GitHub Actions, which automated the deployment process.
 - **Outcome:** The application was successfully deployed to the production environment, and the workflow confirmed that the deployment was completed without issues.